RubenSandwich/EdibleEms/_pages/about.md

 ##### A Bit More About Em
 \- During the week, Em works as a civil engineer focusing on sustainable construction.
 \- Em moved from Portland, OR to Pittsburgh, PA just for the heck of it over 2 years ago!
 \- Em loves to cook but baking really isn't her thing.
-(One exception: my Chocolate Cake recipe!)
+(One exception: her [Chocolate Cake](http://edibleem.com/dense-chocolate-cake-with-chocolate-drizzle) recipe!)
 \- Em teaches wellness classes at her [local gym](https://www.pittsburghfitnessproject.com/).
 \- She is the youngest of 4 but was raised as an only child since her siblings are 10+ years older than her.
 \- Em moved 7 times growing up, so she never knows what to say when people ask where she’s from!